ibrahimWassouf/studyGale/_posts/2023-06-17-escaping-the-console.md

 So, we're at the main problem: we don't want to just follow a tutorial, but we don't have original ideas for a side project; what to do?
-The cliche, but valid, advice is to introspect and find out any problems that you face and devise a solution for your problems and code it.
+The cliché, but valid, advice is to introspect and find out any problems that you face and devise a solution for your problems and code it.
 I found that most problems I can think of are hard problems, hence why there isn't already a solution for it, and I don't have the skills yet